openforis/sepal-doc/docs/source/cli/ofgt.rst

 #######

-For this exercise following tools are used: :code:`oft-classvalues-plot.bash` Input data: download for this exercise the Landsat imagery landsat :code:`t1.tif` and the shapefile: :code:`landuse.shp`
+For this exercise following tools are used: :code:`oft-classvalues-plot.bash` Input data: download for this exercise the Landsat imagery Landsat :code:`t1.tif` and the shapefile: :code:`landuse.shp`

 Open your working directory using: